Raynes/laser/README.md

-I wrote a fairly large and thorough guide to laser [here](https://github.com/Raynes/laser/blob/master/docs/guide.md), but there is also a simple example below to whet your whistle if you'd like.
+I wrote a fairly large and thorough guide to laser [here](https://github.com/Raynes/laser/blob/master/docs/guide.md), but there is also a simple example below to get you started if you like.

 Check the [changelog](https://github.com/Raynes/laser/blob/master/CHANGELOG.md)
 for changes between versions.